 Our Pre-K 3 program touches on a variety of topics that allow children to learn by hands-on experiences.
-Social and emotional development is a crucial element for flourishing in our program.
+Social and emotional development are crucial elements for flourishing in our program.
 These skills allow children to develop positive relationships with others.
 The language arts and math programs provide children the opportunity to become actively engaged in their lessons and learn the fundamental skills.
 Science and social studies are integrated into the curriculum and taught in a real-world context.
 We also emphasize the importance of fine and gross motor skills through the balance of play and academics.

 The Duchesne Pre-K 4 program begins the girls’ learning experience by building the foundational skills— reading, mathematics and science, social studies, problem solving, and social growth— with fun, engaging, and integrated units that are designed to make important, real world connections.
 Technology enhances the Pre-K 4 classrooms.
 The girls visit the computer lab as well as use iPads and the SMART Board to expand their learning opportunities.
 These tools will be a vital part of their years to come at Duchesne.

 First grade is a transition year from early education to elementary education.
 The curriculum becomes more independent and self-directed.
 Everyday routines reinforce the skills and responsibilities the girls will carry throughout their education.
 They become independent readers and apply their reading skills throughout all areas of the curriculum.
 The girls begin to see themselves as published authors.
 The first-grade math curriculum expands to include money, place value, and number recognition.